mpewsey/ManiaMap/README.md

 ## About

 This package allows for the creation of procedurally generated metroidvania style layouts from user-defined level layout graphs and room templates.
-The resuling layouts can be used in games, such as those of the rouge-like genre, or to render maps, such as that shown below.
+The resulting layouts can be used in games, such as those of the rouge-like genre, or to render maps, such as that shown below.
 The generation algorithm is based on [[2]](#2) but does not include a simulated annealing evolver.

 ![Map](https://user-images.githubusercontent.com/23442063/153345310-25def719-c5a7-43c5-95ca-9e2e09493e54.png)